104-wonohfor/DataEngineer_project/README.md

 ## Discription and Usage
 ### get_file
-#### - Discription : This is a Python script that downloads files from SGX website
+#### Description : This is a Python script that downloads files from SGX website

    - The script uses the Selenium library to automate Chrome browser and navigate to SGX website where files can be downloaded.
    - Users are required to input the numbers (corresponding to the name of files) and the date of files they wish to download.
 (1 corresponds to 'WEBPXTICK_DT.zip', 2 corresponds to 'TickData_structure.dat', 3 corresponds to 'TC.txt', 4 corresponds to 'TC_structure.dat')